Skip to main content

 3. Sell Premium Pours on Purpose

 Brief the team on three profitable swaps – house gin to local craft, standard lager to imported keg, 175ml wine to a carafe for the table.
 Role-play the lines at line-up so it feels natural.
+Our guide to upselling secrets and training scripts gives you ready-made phrases your team can use tonight.

 4. Monetise Dead Space